 37% |

-If you paid kiddie taxes for 2018 or 2019 using the estates and trusts tax rates, you can recalculate them using your personal rates under the current rules.
-If this results in lower taxes you are owed a refund.
-You can file an amended return to claim it.
+If you paid kiddie taxes for 2019 using the estates and trusts tax rates, you can recalculate them using your personal rates under the current rules.
+If this results in lower taxes, you were owed a refund.
+You may still have time to claim it by filing an amended return using IRS Form.
+You must amend your tax return within three years after the time you filed it, plus extensions.
+If you filed on April 15, 2020, or earlier, the time to amend has expired.
+But, if you obtained an extension to file, you may have until October 15, 2023, to amend your return and claim your refund.

 Need a lawyer?
 Start here.